Get an inexpensive, printable, ad-free PDF of this pattern here, or you can continue scrolling to see the pattern now.

 CO – cast on

-provisional cast on – Here’s a tutorial.
+provisional cast on – a cast on that gives you access to your stitches later in your project.
+Here’s a tutorial.

 WS – wrong side